SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/1-welcome/content.md

 ## Further Reading

+Use Lora the explorer to watch as blocks are added to Algorand Mainnet at <a href="https://lora.algokit.io/mainnet" target="_blank">lora.algokit.io</a>.

-Learn more about AlgoKit Utils TypeScript and how to use it in your apps [here](http://dev.algorand.co/algokit/utils/typescript/overview).
+Learn more about AlgoKit Utils TypeScript and how to use it in your apps in the Developer Portal <a href="http://dev.algorand.co/algokit/utils/typescript/overview" target="_blank">here</a>.